hsandid/SmartIrrigationSystem/docs/docs/Meetings-Overview/Meeting-15thJune.md

 # Week #2 (June 15th)

+- Work Completed
-### Web Interface for the Smart Irrigation Controller
+   - Web Interface prototype, for the Raspberry-Pi

-- Repository has been setup [here](https://github.com/hsandid/SmartIrrigationSystem_WebInterface)

-- Walkthrough of the prototype dashboard

-- What features can be added in each page ?

 ### Deploying a Raspberry-Pi prototype in the field